 Certain combinations of hardware may experience problems with QAT when VT-d is enabled in the BIOS.
-As such, we recommend disabling VT-t in the BIOS for the best possible experience with QAT.
+As such, the best practice is to disable VT-t in the BIOS for the best possible experience with QAT.
 Netgate XG-1537 and XG-1541 devices with a DH895xcc QAT CPIC card installed are known to have this limitation.